-As a core member of the CUSF committee, I have been involved with the design, construction, programming and testing/flight of various avionics projects flown on rockets and high altitude balloons — some examples are listed on this site.
+As a core member of the CUSF committee, I was involved with the design, construction, programming and testing/flight of various avionics projects flown on rockets and high altitude balloons — some examples are listed on this site.
 These projects have involved:

 - Writing embedded firmware in C using ChibiOS RTOS.
-We tend to use ARM Cortex-M based microcontrollers such as the STM32F405RGT6.
+I tended to use ARM Cortex-M based microcontrollers such as the STM32F405RGT6.

 - Designing circuit schematics and two-layer PCBs using KiCad.
-These boards often involve RF and high speed digital traces, so proper routing and grounding is important.
+These boards often involved RF and high speed digital traces, so proper routing and grounding was important.

 - Developing Python apps (e.g. GUIs and USB backends) for various society projects, such as an attempt at time-of-flight trilateration to track the position of our Martlet III rocket.